nathj07/talks/proposals/no_just_std_lib.md

 What I am going to do in this talk is demonstrate, from experience, some of the better options we could provide when asked "how to do you do x in Go?"

-The aim is to get us all thinking more about the libraries we do use and how we can share the knowledge to mae the community more welcoming to newcomers.
+The aim is to get us all thinking more about the libraries we do use and how we can share the knowledge to make the community more welcoming to newcomers.

 # Conclusion